x

 uxtweak vs optimal workshop

-Optimal Workshop offers, similarly to UXtweak, the open, closed, and hybrid card sort.
-The study, moderated or unmoderated, is easy to set up and the results are analyzed straight after you finish it.
-However, their Card Sorting tool is also known as Optimalsort.
+Similar to UXtweak, Optimal Workshop offers an open, closed, and hybrid card sort.
+The study (moderated or unmoderated) is easy to set up, and the results are analyzed straight after you finish it.
+Their Card Sorting tool is also known as Optimalsort.

 This part may be confusing to the ones who are new to the world of UX research, but Optimalsort, essentially, is just another word for card sorting.
 This terminology was created by Optimal Workshop and describes the same process as any other card sorting study.